PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 More interestingly are probably the results of the regression tasks, as there is no available comprehensive regression benchmark study to the best of my knowledge.

-If a algorithm provided an error it was ranked with the worst rank like in the classification case.
+If an algorithm provided an error it was ranked with the worst rank like in the classification case.

 The results for the mean squared error can be seen here: